shyamvyas5/cosmos-devops/README.md

 - [Hermes Relayer Gaia-Mantle Chain](./hermes-cosmos-docker/README.md): Creates an IBC relayer across Mantle chain and Gaia chain.

-- [Horcrux MPC signer with Gaia chain](./horcrux-cosmos-docker/README.md): Sets up 3 Gaia chain nodes, 3 Horcrux signers for multi-signer functionality in docker compose file.
+- [Horcrux MPC signer with Gaia chain](./horcrux-cosmos-docker/README.md): Sets up Horcrux cluster in docker compose file.

-- [TMKMS signer with Gaia chain](./tmkms-cosmos-docker/README.md): Sets up Gaia chain nodes, TMKMS signers for multi-signature functionality in docker compose file.
+- [TMKMS signer with Gaia chain](./tmkms-cosmos-docker/README.md): Sets up TMKMS signers for multi-signature functionality in docker compose file.

 Each scenario directory contains a detailed README file that provides instructions on how to set up and use the Docker Compose configuration for that specific scenario.